hypherionmc/simple-rpc-editor/README.md

 $ neu run
 ```

-To build the app from source, just replace `neu run` with `neu build`.
+To build the app from source, just replace `neu run` with `neu build --release`.
 This will then build the Windows, Linux and Mac executables.

 ## Contributing